-Most people who move into the over 55 retirement community where we now live either custom order their home or buy something used from someone leaving.
+Most people who move into the over 55 retirement community (where I now live) either custom order their home or buy something used from the previous residents.
 Our situation was a little different: we bought a house where someone was unable to complete the purchase.
-They had never moved in, never even paid anything but a deposit, but they had specified things like floor coverings and appliances.
+They had never moved in, and never paid anything but a deposit, but they had specified things like floor coverings and appliances.

-We liked the model of the home and the location was perfect.
-We didn't like their choices in floor coverings, cabinets or appliances, but we felt the location over rode all that so we bought.
+We liked the model of the home and the location was perfect, but we didn't like their choices in floor coverings, cabinets, or appliances.
+We felt the location overrode our dislikes, though, so we went ahead with the move.
 The first thing we did was rip out half the carpeting they had wanted and replace it with wood, but we left the appliances as they were because we felt we could live with them.

 The dishwasher was a cheap GE model and was very, very noisy.
 It didn't do a great job with the dishes and the loudness of it was annoying, but we lived with it for two years until I found out that my nephew and his wife had been living without any dishwasher for a year because they could not afford to buy one.
-I took that as opportunity and excuse: I wouldn't have to throw away a working piece of equipment (I detest waste like that), my nephew and his wife could escape the drudgery of washing dishes by hand for a family of four, and we'd buy something quieter and better.
+I took that as an opportunity and excuse: I wouldn't have to throw away a working piece of equipment, my nephew and his wife could escape the drudgery of washing dishes by hand for a family of four, and we'd buy something quieter and better.

 By the way, my nephew has four screeching birds that live in their kitchen.
-The noise from the GE would be nearly inaudible compared to those birds.
+The noise from the GE was nearly inaudible compared to those birds.

 Even if they didn't have screeching birds, I think she would not have cared if it sounded like a jet taking off.
 She was just happy that they would not be standing over that sink for hours.

 The Sound of Silence